 Process, Processing or Processed means any operation or set of operations which is performed upon Personal information, whether or not by automatic means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction (subject to, as may be relevant, pertinent Data Protection Laws and Regulations).

 Related Bodies Corporate has the meaning given in section 50 of the Corporations Act 2001 (Cth).

 Sensitive information means:

-User means a person who is permitted to use the WFM Solution in whatever capacity and includes customers, employers, employees, agents and independent contractors (whether with or without administration and/or special access rights).
+User means a person who is permitted to use the Humanforce system in whatever capacity and includes customers, employers, employees, agents and independent contractors (whether with or without administration and/or special access rights).